fallos1/fallos1/README.md

 - 👋 Hi, I’m @fallos1
-- 👀 I’m interested in data, economics, soccer, foriegn movies
+- 👀 I’m interested in data, economics, soccer, foreign movies

 Some projects hosted on heroku.
 They take time to spin up on initial load.